planetrobbie/terraform-vault/README.md

     $ curl -s https://vault.<DNS_DOMAIN>/v1/pki/ca/pem > pki_ca.pem

+On MacOS you just have to double click on the file you just downloaded and trust the corresponding certificate authority.

 Now you can renew NGINX Certificate once with

     $ sudo /usr/local/bin/consul-template -vault-ssl-ca-cert=/etc/vault/tls/ca.crt -config='/etc/consul-template.d/pki-demo.hcl' -once